wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 31 Wherefore the artificers, the mechanics, and those who dealt in merchandise, raised their voices to the great council of Britain, saying,

-32 Lo ! are we not the faithful servants of the king, our master ? have we not given unto him the one half of our whole substance ? and shall these Yankees take from us the remainder?
+32 Lo ! are we not the faithful servants of the king, our master ? have we not given unto him the one half of our whole substance ? and shall these Yankees take from us the remainder ?

-33 Hath not the king a thousand ships of war? and wherefore should we be hemmed in?
+33 Hath not the king a thousand ships of war ? and wherefore should we be hemmed in ?

 [89]